 Hermione made her way up the stairs into the girl’s dormitory and was happy to see that the other girls were fast asleep.
-She did not have it in her to speak to anyone.
 Making her way to her bed she did a summoning charm for a few pictures and clothing she would be taking with her.
 She sealed her curtains around her bed shut, pointed her wand at them and whispered, "Muffilato".
 Hermione then cried herself to sleep worrying about the future, well past technically, that now lay in front of her.

 Hermione woke at 6 am the following morning, not having had much luck with sleep.
 Not wanting to run into Harry or Ron, she jumped quickly out of bed, gathered her belongings and made her way to the bathroom to have a shower before she left.
 After her shower she set to finding something acceptable to wear in 1977, as she would find herself in that year shortly.
 She was extremely thankful her current time period's fashion was, obviously, influenced by the 70's.

 After some digging, she found a white peasant top with blue embroidery around the collar, a pair of flared blue jeans and white trainers.
 Trying to fix her hair next, she parted it down the middle and placed a straightening charm on it so it flowed long and frizz-free down to her waist.
 Looking at herself in the mirror she thought, Good enough, I suppose.
 With a sigh, she proceeded to make her way to the Great Hall to grab a quick bite to eat and then would make her way to Dumbledore's office.
 She had been very careful to avoid Ron and Harry all morning.